-You are confident that your resident can fully handle this activity independently and will seek appropriate assistance.
+" You are confident that your resident can fully handle this activity independently and will seek appropriate assistance.
 You might directly observe this resident, or review to refine their skills.

-COLLABORATING WITH YOUR PRECEPTOR ON A FIELD NOTE
+COLLABORATING WITH YOUR RESIDENT ON A FIELD NOTE

-- " If you both have the App on your smartphone (and an account): - → When you sync your FN on your T-Res App, your Preceptor will get a copy on their smartphone in T-Res 2. - → If your Preceptor initiates the FN on their T-Res 2 App, this will appear on your smartphone in T-Res 2. - → If your Preceptor does not yet have an account, show them the "I endorse this Field Note" choice on your FN form and ask if they wish to select this on your form.
+- " If you both have the App on your smartphone (and an account): - → When you sync your FN on your T-Res App, your Resident will get a copy on their smartphone in T-Res 2. - → If your Resident initiates the FN on their T-Res 2 App, this will appear on your smartphone in T-Res 2.
+Simply fill in the Field Note Scale and click on the "Accurate summary of my coaching" choice, and save the FN.
+Add a comment if you wish. - " If you do not yet have an account, ask your resident to click on the "I endorse this Field Note" choice on their FN form.